Iran players remain silent during national anthem at World Cup in apparent protest at Iranian regime - KTVZ

 Before a ball was even kicked in Iran’s World Cup opener against England on Monday, Iran’s players made a powerful statement.

-Protests, chaos and violence has rocked Iran in recent months and threatened the very nature of the country’s regime, which has been in power for more than 40 years.
+Protests, chaos and violence have rocked Iran in recent months and threatened the very nature of the country’s regime, which has been in power for more than 40 years.

 The silent show of respect on Monday was met with a loud reaction from the Iranian fans, many of whom cheered throughout.
 It’s unclear whether it was in support of the players.